dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Do the difficult things while they are easy and do the great things while they are small.
-A journey of a thousand miles must begin with a single step.
+  If mama ain't happy, ain't nobody happy.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1375 days)
+## 🌟 Experiences (1376 days)

 ### 🧮 Programming languages